Byron Writers FestivalByron Writers Festival

 Accessibility

-• Does the Festival provide AUSLAN interpreters?
+• Does the festival provide AUSLAN interpreters?

-• Is there disabled parking at the Festival?
+• Is there disabled parking at the festival?

-• Is there disabled seating at the Festival?
+• Is there disabled seating at the festival?

-Does the Festival provide AUSLAN interpreters?
+Does the festival provide AUSLAN interpreters?

-Is there disabled parking at the Festival?
+Is there disabled parking at the festival?

 Limited disabled parking is available and our parking volunteers will direct you accordingly.
 Please have your sticker on display.
+Don’t forget to pre purchase your car pass before arriving at the Festival.

-Is there disabled seating at the Festival?
+Is there disabled seating at the festival?

 Marquees and stages have wheelchair accessible allocated seating.
 Please make yourself known to the marquee supervisor and you will be ushered accordingly.